Cryptorchidism in dogs happens when one or both testicles are retained in the abdomen and fail to descend into the

 While it can affect dogs of all breeds, it appears more commonly in toy breeds such as toy Poodles, Yorkshire Terriers, and Pomeranians.
-Vets suggest that owners neuter dogs who have the condition so they cannot pass it on.
+Vets suggest that pet parents neuter dogs who have the condition so they cannot pass it on.

 Some suspect the issue isn’t genetic, but instead appears because of something that happens within the uterus during fetal development.
 It may be an environmental condition that only affects members of the same litter.

 Whatever the case, the condition is currently not preventable.

 The treatment for cryptorchidism in dogs is neutering.
 It’s important to get this done both to prevent complications such as testicular cancer and to prevent the dog from potentially passing on the condition to offspring.

 The procedure for neutering a dog with cryptorchidism is more complicated than it is with dogs who don’t have it.
 This is because it usually involves cutting open the abdomen and, in cases where the testicle cannot be found with an ultrasound, some medical exploration.